 Multi-touch Attribution enables you to apply the value of your conversion goals across multiple campaigns.
 This empowers you to understand better which marketing campaigns are driving your conversions.
 Understanding the framework in which you are working will allow you to clearly see where you are going.

 Not only will you be able to see the different channels and engagement points that are achieving specific outcomes in a more tangible way, but you will also be able to look at different conversion points.
 This is strategy that will change the way you look at your marketing endeavours.

 The Ingredients of Multi-Touch Attribution

 A campaign refers to any marketing campaign that you want to track and report on.
-It is the foundation and the starting point for a lot of the functionalities that are addressed by our platform.
-The campaign function is very similar to what you are comfortable with, particularly in the context within which you can use it.
+It is the foundation and the starting point for a lot of the functionalities that our platform addresses.
+The campaign function is very similar to what you are comfortable with, particularly in the context you can use it.
 This means that it works in the same way that your usual marketing campaigns do.

 A conversion is any potential outcome of a campaign.
-In this case, you are not just looking at your opportunities, but you are able to move and look at different possibilities across different directions.
+In this case, you are not just looking at your opportunities, but you can move and look at different possibilities across different directions.
 A conversion is ultimately the end goal when you set up a marketing strategy

 A Review of Campaigns

 There is a traditional way in which campaigns have been carried out for the longest time.
 We are looking to change that through Multi-touch Attribution.
 Let’s take a quick look at how campaigns functioned previously;